Your Guide to Limited Liability Company Registration in the Philippines

 One of the most important decisions you will make when starting a business in the country concerns its type of structure.
 You would need a legal structure that recognizes defined sets of rights and obligations, as well as the structure, size, ownership, and organization of the business.

-There are a lot of legal structures that you could form your business, but we will solely discuss the comparison of forming a company in the Philippines.
+There are a lot of legal structures through which you could form your business, such as a limited liability company or corporation and partnership, but we will solely discuss the comparison of forming a company in the Philippines.

 The importance of a business structure is largely to determine the liability of the persons involved, finance and tax considerations, as well as the flexibility of the business to later change or continue the aims of its formation.